mariocasciaro/scatter/README.md

 ## Features

-- Scatter your project across different directories (components)
+- Scatter your project across different directories (particles)
 - Support for namespaces (by default, module name follow the directory structure, like Java packages)
 - Automatic discovery and registration of modules
 - Module instantiation through factories, constructors or plain objects